 Police reform and community policing were one of the issues Broome highlighted when she was sworn into office in 2017.

 A major impetus behind this issue was the 2016 fatal shooting of Alton Sterling, a 37-year-old Black man who was shot by police officers while he was pinned to the ground.
 The officers were investigating reports of a man selling CDs outside a convenience store and threatening customers with a gun.
 Neither of the two officers was charged in the case.

 A few weeks later, three Baton Rouge area law enforcement officers were ambushed and killed by a former Marine who said he was upset over the Sterling shooting.
 The gunman was later killed by other officers.

-Broome said progress has been made in the past four years, but there is still a long way to go.
+Broome said progress has been made in the past five years, but there is still a long way to go.

 “The relationship between our community and our police department is an ongoing issue,” she said.
 “We cannot sit back on our laurels.”

 There have been changes made in the rules ranging body cameras and use of force.